Namrata-Patil/Salary-Prediction/README.md

 <h3> About the Dataset</h3>

--jobId : The ID of the job.
+- jobId : The ID of the job.
--companyId : The ID of the company
+- companyId : The ID of the company
--jobType : The description of the job
+- jobType : The description of the job
--degree : The degree of the employee
+- degree : The degree of the employee
--major : The education field of the employee
+- major : The education field of the employee
--industry : The field to which the company belongs -yearsExperience : The employee years of experience on the job -milesFromMetropolis : The distance in miles, the employee lives away from his/her workplace -salary (target) : Estimated Salary
+- industry : The field to which the company belongs
+- yearsExperience : The employee years of experience on the job
+- milesFromMetropolis : The distance in miles, the employee lives away from his/her workplace
+- salary (target) : Estimated Salary

 <h4> Numerical variables:</h4>
-1.yearsExperience
-2.milesfromMetropolis
-3.salary
+1. yearsExperience
+2. milesfromMetropolis
+3. salary

 <h4>Categorical variables:</h4>
-jobId
+1. jobId
-companyId
+2. companyId
-Jobtype
+3. Jobtype
-degree
+4. degree
-major
+5. major
-industry
+6. industry

 <h3> Visualisation of the Target variable: Salary</h3>